 - For the District of Columbia Circuit – John G. Roberts, Jr., Chief Justice

-- For the Sixth Circuit – Elena Kagan, Associate Justice
+- For the Sixth Circuit – Sonia Sotomayor, Associate Justice (Kentucky, Michigan, Ohio, Tennessee)

-- For the Seventh Circuit – Elena Kagan, Associate Justice
+- For the Seventh Circuit – Brett M. Kavanaugh, Associate Justice (Illinois, Indiana, Wisconsin)

 - For the Federal Circuit – John G. Roberts, Jr., Chief Justice.